Cucoriedka27/BiNOry/README.md

 Esoteric programming language that looks like binary but doesn't function like it.

 - Idea by Čučoriedka
-- First interpreter/some ideas by ttmso
+- First interpreter in lua/some ideas by ttmso